leancamp/organisers-guide/Organisers Guide.md

 Our first learning goals is: **Is there enough demand for the event to break even?**

 Sit down with your Advisors and look at budgets of previous Leancamp together.
 Come up with a budget for a minimal Leancamp for around 60 people.
 Work out a ticket price.
 This will be promoted as a First Mover ticket - and will be the cheapest ticket we offer.
+At this point, we'll announce the prices for later tickets.
+Usually, First Mover tickets are around 50 EUR.
+Full price are 150 EUR and most tickets get sold at the mid-tier: 100 EUR.

-The MVP usually is no more than announcing Leancamp is coming, and naming one or two speakers.
+The Leancamp MVP is no more than announcing Leancamp is coming, and naming one or two speakers.
 This should attract a core group of true early adopters who want to participate without knowing exactly who will be speaking.

 An important part of this is we are attracting good contributors and will make the event more valuable to everyone else.